ericksonl/HanoiTower/README.md

 # HanoiTower
-A fun little game of Hanoi
+A fun little game of the Tower of Hanoi